The category of a partitioned fan

 \section{Abstract}

 In this paper, we introduce the notion of an \textit{admissible partition} of a simplicial polyhedral fan and define the \textit{category of a partitioned fan} as a generalisation of the $\tau$-cluster morphism category of a finite-dimensional algebra.
 This establishes a complete lattice of categories around the $\tau$-cluster morphism category, which is closely tied to the fan structure.
-We prove that the classifying spaces of these categories are cube complexes, which reduces the process of determining if they are $K(\pi,1)$ spaces to two sufficient conditions.
-We prove that both conditions are satisfied for finite fans in $\R^2$ unless one particular identification occurs.
-As a consequence, the classifying space of the $\tau$-cluster morphism category of any $\tau$-tilting finite algebra of rank 2 is a $K(\pi,1)$ space for its picture group.
-As an application of the lattice structure, we show an analogous result holds for the Brauer cycle algebra of rank 3.
+We prove that the classifying spaces of these categories are cube complexes, which reduces the process of determining if they are $K(\pi,1)$ spaces to three sufficient conditions.
+We characterise when these conditions are satisfied for fans in $\R^2$ and prove that the first one, the existence of a certain faithful functor, is satisfied for hyperplane arrangements whose normal vectors lie in the positive orthant.
+As a consequence we obtain a new infinite class of algebras for which the $\tau$-cluster morphism category admits a faithful functor and for which the cube complexes are $K(\pi,1)$ spaces.
 In the final section we also offer a new algebraic proof of the relationship between an algebra and its $g$-vector fan.